A. K. Chesterton: World War I

 In October 1915, Chesterton's mother and step-father visited him in England, and he persuaded them to bring him back to South Africa.
-Shortly after disembarking, Chesterton decided to join the army, but too young to enlist at 16, he falsified his age to enrol in the 5th South African Light Infantry in German East Africa.
+Shortly after disembarking, Chesterton decided to join the army, but too young to enlist at 16, he falsified his age to enroll in the 5th South African Light Infantry to fight in German East Africa.
 In his memoirs, Chesterton alluded to two battles against the Germans at Salaita Hill on 12 February 1916, and at Latema Nek on 11–12 March 1916.
 During a march in 1916, Chesterton collapsed from fever and was left on the roadside to die.
 He was eventually rescued by two African porters and sent home to his family in Johannesburg.

 After a period of convalescence, then aged 17, Chesterton decided to join the army again and went to Ireland to train as an officer with a cadet battalion.
 In August 1918, he received his commission as second lieutenant and was transferred to the 2/2 Battalion, City of London Regiment, Royal Fusiliers.
 Chesterton served over two years on the Western Front.
 At the end of the war, he was awarded the Military Cross for his actions during the battle of Épehy on 18–19 September 1918.
 Chesterton was at the head of a platoon reinforcing an assault against a German position near the village of Pezières in northern France.
+The full citation for the award appeared in The London Gazette in July 1919, by which time the war had been over for eight months, and reads as follows:

 After the end of the war, Chesterton suffered from chronic symptoms of malaria and dysentery lingered from the East African campaign, and from permanent respiratory issues caused by a gas attack in Europe.
 Like many veterans, he developed an addiction to alcohol, punctuated by "nervous breakdowns" and episodes of "neurasthenia".
 Traumatised by trench warfare, Chesterton wrote that he had recurring nightmares of dead bodies and wrote that he began to experience the world as "one vast necropolis".